AmMoPy/WeRateDogsAnalytics/README.md

 ### Challenges

-Biggest challenge was cleaning image predictions results for the following reasons:
+Biggest challenge was cleaning image prediction results for the following reasons:
   - Some results were so confusing.
 Several false predictions, which means that images are not for an actual dogs, were in fact for an actual dogs!.
 [Lusy Imbergerova & Deril](https://www.youtube.com/watch?v=GL3DXJE9UJk) were referenced as 'Home Theater' in image prediction results :(
   - Very close confidence levels for true prediction results, while highest prediction not always correct.
 Example: one image had first breed prediction result being a Lakeland terrier at 19% confidence and second prediction result being a Labrador retriever at 16% confidence, the actual image was for a Labrador retriever!
   - I have very limited knowledge of dog breeds, so to decide on what picture is for which breed was like 'IS THIS FOR REAL??'